Order to Cash Process Explained: Steps, KPIs & Automation

 Q: What are the steps in the Order-to-Cash process?

-A: The O2C process typically includes order management, credit approval, order fulfillment, invoicing, accounts receivable, payment collection, and cash application.
-Some companies also integrate dispute resolution and reporting/analytics into the cycle.
+A: The typical Order-to-Cash process steps include order management, credit approval, order fulfillment, invoicing, accounts receivable management, payment collection, and cash application.
+Some companies also include dispute management, reporting, and financial analysis as part of the O2C cycle.

 Q: What is the Order-to-Cash reconciliation process?